midl-dev/tezos-remote-signer-os/README.md

 This endpoint will return 200 OK if and only if:

 * the signer daemon is running and has the baker's public key has configured
-* the Ledger is connected, baking app is open and configured to bake at the given URL.
+* the Ledger is connected (note that we don't check whether the baker app is open due to concurrency issues)